+Commercial contracts and pharmaceuticals often go hand-in-hand.
 With the recent outbreak of COVID-19, the pharmaceutical and biotech industries are particularly prevalent in the public’s mind.
-Expected to reach over $1.17 trillion in net worth by 20211, the pharmaceutical industry sees significant yearly growth and development, despite being one of the most heavily regulated markets.
+Expected to reach over $1.17 trillion in net worth by 20211, the pharmaceutical industry sees significant yearly growth; despite being one of the most heavily regulated markets.

-This regulation protects both businesses and consumers, ensuring lives are not put at risk but can add extra complications to pharmaceutical commercial contracts.
-Here, we will examine the importance of including intellectual property rights and protection within these contracts, and why it is essential to keep these clauses watertight.
+Regulation is important – it protects businesses and consumers and ensures lives are not put at risk.
+But it can add extra complications to pharmaceutical commercial contracts.
+In this article, we examine the importance of including intellectual property rights and protection within contracts and look at why it is essential to keep these clauses watertight.

 The Rights & Protection of Intellectual Property

-Intellectual property (IP) clauses in a commercial contract determine ownership of the property in question (which could be an idea or a physical invention) and identify how it can be transferred or licensed.
-They often cover the disclosure and confidentiality required and are vital parts of any commercial contract found within a pharmaceutical or biotech organisation.
+Intellectual property (IP) clauses in a commercial contract determine ownership of the property in question (e.g. an idea or a physical invention) and identify how it can be transferred or licensed.
+They include terms on disclosure and confidentiality, making them vital aspects of any commercial contract in a biotech or pharmaceutical company.

 There are several different ways to provide intellectual property protection, including copyrights, trademarks, and patents.
 Patents are vital to the industry, as they help to promote development and research of potentially life-saving pharmaceuticals and reduce the likelihood of market failure.